About BSHS P&C

 We strive to be a vibrant P&C Association with members who actively contribute to creating a strong sense of community and generating positive outcomes for the school.
 Every parent and interested member of the community is welcome to join as participating in the P&C contributes both to the wider school community and to the education of your child.
 Research shows that parents who are engaged in their child’s education make a significant contribution to their child’s success at school.

 The P&C is a volunteer membership based organisation, open to all parents and guardians with children currently enrolled at the school, as well as to citizens who have an interest in the educational outcomes of students.
 Becoming a member is easy and free.
-Simply complete this form and bring it to a General Meeting or complete the form online here.
-Meetings are held each month of the school calendar.
+Simply complete this 2021 BSHS PC Membership form and bring it to a General Meeting or complete the form online here.
+Meetings are held each month of the school calendar in term time.
 Only members can vote on motions.

 Supporting our students to reach their full potential through actively engaging parents, school and community